-Ease of use is the main feature of PayPal that attracts people to use this online payments system.
-If you’re looking for best alternatives to PayPal, use the following checklist before signing up for any of them.
+Ease of use is the main feature of PayPal that attracts people to this online payment system.
+If you’re looking for the best alternatives to PayPal, use the following checklist before signing up for any of them.

 - Global acceptance: Not every PayPal alternative has global acceptance.
-In fact, they might not work in certain countries.
+They might not work in certain countries.

-- Transaction fees: PayPal charges 0.25 percent to five percent of transfer amount as transaction fee.
-The rate depends upon nature of transaction and country.
+- Transaction fees: PayPal charges 0.25 percent to five percent of the transfer amount as a transaction fee.
+The rate depends upon the nature of the transaction and the country.
 Check out transaction fees applicable in your country since these can affect your income or spending.

-- Minimum transfers: There’re no lower or upper limits on money you can send with PayPal.
-However, some PayPal alternatives don’t allow you to send anything below a certain amount of money.
+- Minimum transfers: There’re no lower or upper limits on the money you can send with PayPal.
+However, some PayPal alternatives don’t allow you to send anything below a certain amount.

-- Debit Card: PayPal offers a virtual and physical debit card in America and certain other countries.
-This is a MasterCard branded debit card and can be very useful if you’re using PayPal a lot.
+- Debit Card: PayPal offers virtual and physical debit cards in America and certain other countries.
+This is a MasterCard-branded debit card and can be very useful if you’re using PayPal a lot.
 Check if PayPal alternatives also offer such a facility.

 Best PayPal Alternatives

-The features of each PayPal alternative varies.
-Therefore, I once again suggest you read the various features before using any of these.
+The features of each PayPal alternative vary.
+Therefore, I again suggest you read the various features before using any of these.